Alex Trebek reveals he has stage 4 pancreatic cancer

 "Just like 50,000 other people in the United States each year, this week, I was diagnosed with stage 4 pancreatic cancer," he said.

-In October 2018, Trebek renewed his contract with Sony Pictures Television to continue as host of the popular quiz show through 2022.
+In October 2018, he renewed his contract with Sony Pictures Television to continue as host of the quiz show through 2022.

+Ken Jennings, who holds the record for the longest winning streak on "Jeopardy!" said on Twitter that Trebek is an institution like Walter Cronkite.

+"I’ve said this before but Alex Trebek is in a way the last Cronkite: authoritative, reassuring TV voice you hear every night, almost to the point of ritual," Jennings said.
+"One thing I know for a fact: Alex is very aware of how much he means to millions of people, and how we will be pulling for him...I hope that’s a comfort."

 According to the Hirshberg Foundation for Pancreatic Cancer Research, pancreatic cancer has the highest mortality rate of the major cancers with 91 percent of patients dying within five years of a diagnosis.
 It is the third leading cause of cancer-related deaths.